 Michael Pelletier, #11109-036

-Offense: Importing and Distributing Marijuana
+Offense: Conspiracy to Import and Distribute Marijuana

 Incarcerated Since: 2006

 Family: No children.
-Elderly father, 8 siblings.
+Elderly father passed away, 8 siblings.

 Heath Issues: Michael has been a paraplegic since he lost the use of his legs in a farming accident at age 11.
-He has had no physical therapy since being incarcerated and has four blood clots in his left leg.
+He has had no physical therapy since being incarcerated and has many blood clots in his left leg.

 Post Release Plans: Michael will live with his brother, Dave.
 He has 8 siblings that will all provide for Michael to assure his transition is a smooth one and to ensure his needs are met.